Laser is an acronym for Light Amplification by Stimulated Emission of Radiation.

 Is laser marking appropriate for your parts?

-Different types of lasers – and different wattages – produce different types of marks, depending on the material and surface condition of your part.
-Pannier product specialists and engineers are here to help you find the right solution.
+Different types and wattages of lasers will produce different types of marks, depending on the material and surface condition of your part and the available time for marking.
+Pannier product specialists and sales engineers are here to help you find the right solution.